-The new generation of rights plans are limited to achieving the two purposes identified here.
+New generation rights plans are limited to achieving the two purposes identified here.
 They ensure that shareholders are treated equally in a control transaction by precluding creeping acquisitions or the acquisition of a control block through private agreements between a few large shareholders; and they provide a reasonable time period to allow a corporation's directors and management to develop an alternative to maximize shareholder value.